MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 Notification in iOS 10 support Media Attachments of images (static and GIFs), audio or video and the system will automatically display the correct custom UI for each of these types of attachments when the Notification is presented to the user.

 > [!NOTE]
-> **NOTE:** Care should be taken to optimize both the media size and the time it takes to download the media from the remote server (or to assemble the media for Local Notifications) as the system imposes strict limits to both when running the app's Service Extension.
+> Care should be taken to optimize both the media size and the time it takes to download the media from the remote server (or to assemble the media for Local Notifications) as the system imposes strict limits to both when running the app's Service Extension.
 For example, consider sending a scaled down version of the image or a tiny clip of a video to be presented in the Notification.

 ## Creating Custom User Interfaces